Center for International Media Assistance: Empowering Independent Media

-CIMA's inaugural 2008 report Empowering Independent Media: U.S. Efforts to Foster Free and Independent Media Around the World was a first-of-its-kind look at the media development field as a whole.
+CIMA's inaugural 2008 report Empowering Independent Media: U.S. Efforts to Foster Free and Independent Media Around the World, was a first-of-its-kind look at the media development field as a whole.
 This comprehensive report provides an in-depth assessment of U.S. international media development efforts, both public and private, and calls on future efforts to be more long-term, comprehensive, and need-driven.
-Recommending a more holistic approach, the report looks at the international media development field from a number of perspectives: funding, professional development, education, the legal-enabling environment, economic sustainability, media literacy, new media, and monitoring and evaluation.
+Recommending a more holistic approach, the report looks at the international media development field from a number of perspectives: funding, professional development, education, the legal-enabling environment, economic sustainability, media literacy, new media and monitoring and evaluation.

 According to the report, media assistance is increasingly being regarded as a fundamental building block in developing democratic states.
 These efforts can help countries make democratic transitions, spur economic growth, improve government accountability, conduct public health campaigns, increase education and literacy levels, and empower women and minorities.

-The report's recommendations include: establishing media development as its own sector of international assistance rather than only as a part of other development efforts as is the current trend; taking longer-term approaches to projects; engaging the local media community more in project design and implementation; improving journalists’ professional skills and ethical standards; providing greater support to improve the legal-enabling environment; emphasizing media literacy; building stronger media management skills; integrating new technology; refining monitoring and evaluation methods; improving coordination among donors and implementers; and integrating communication for development strategies in overall media assistance efforts.
+The report's recommendations include establishing media development as its own sector of international assistance rather than only as a part of other development efforts as is the current trend, taking longer-term approaches to projects, engaging the local media community more in project design and implementation, improving journalists’ professional skills and ethical standards, providing greater support to improve the legal-enabling environment, emphasizing media literacy, building stronger media management skills, integrating new technology, refining monitoring and evaluation methods, improving co-ordination among donors and implementers and integrating communication for development strategies in overall media assistance efforts.

 On May 2, 2007, CIMA hosted its inaugural event to launch the report.
 The event was held at the U.S. Capitol building to celebrate World Press Freedom Day with honorary co-hosts of the Congressional Caucus for Freedom of the Press.

 Events

 Raising the visibility of international media development and improving its effectiveness are core goals of the center.
 CIMA works to improve understanding of how free and independent media matter by hosting discussions and panels in addition to convening working groups and publishing reports.

-These events are generally open to the public and range from panel discussions on topics such as new media or the status of media in a specific country to roundtable discussions featuring implementers, donors, academics, and government representatives to offer commentary on critical issues in the field.
+These events are generally open to the public and range from panel discussions on topics such as new media or the status of media in a specific country to roundtable discussions featuring implementers, donors, academics and government representatives to offer commentary on critical issues in the field.
 CIMA also organizes working groups, which are not open to the public, but instead invite a range of experts on an issue to have a substantive discussion and share their knowledge.
 The center also regularly holds events to launch its reports as well as relevant reports published by other organizations.
 These events are usually held in the Washington, DC area, but occasionally can be hosted abroad.